Learn more about our programs.

 - Respond in the field to reports of Hawaiian monk seals, sea turtles and seabirds.

-- Perform public outreach at locations where monk seals, sea turtles and seabirds may be on the shoreline in the vicinity of humans.
+- Perform public outreach at locations where these animals may be around humans.

 - When appropriate, establish perimeters around monk seals to decrease interactions.

-- Ability to walk in sandy, rocky and unstable shoreline conditions for 2 miles.
+- Level 1 volunteers must be able to walk in sandy, rocky and unstable shoreline conditions for 2 miles.
+Level 2 volunteers must be able to walk in these conditions for 3 miles.

-- Ability to lift and carry a minimum of 35 pounds for 100 feet in beach and rocky conditions.
+- Level 1 volunteers must be able to lift and carry a minimum of 35 pounds for 100 feet in beach and rocky conditions.
+Level 2 volunteers must be able to lift and carry 70 pounds.

 - Ability to maintain a calm demeanor in potentially stressful conditions.